gagolews/genieclust/docs/_sources/rmd/basics.rst.txt

 algorithm that links clusters minding that the Gini index (a popular measure of inequity used in, amongst others, economics) of the cluster sizes should not go too far beyond a given threshold.
+If this happens, instead of merging two closest clusters, a smallest cluster is joined with its nearest neighbour.
-In one of the sections below we shall show that Genie most often outperforms many other methods in terms of clustering quality on benchmark data and speed.
+In the following sections we'll show that Genie most often outperforms many other methods in terms of clustering :any:`quality <benchmarks_ar>` and :any:`speed <timings>`.

 Here are a few examples of basic interactions with the Python version of the `genieclust` package.